Use Azure SQL Database with Azure DevOps Server

 The primary reason for this restriction is that connectivity between Azure DevOps Server and Azure SQL Database is accomplished by using Managed Service Identity.
 Using Managed Service Identity avoids the need to use SQL authentication and store usernames and passwords, which presents a security risk.

 Azure SQL databases must be single databases.
 Managed instances and elastic pools aren't supported.

 All General Purpose and Premium SKUs are supported.
 Standard SKUs S3 and higher also are supported.
 Basic SKUs and Standard SKUs S2 and below aren't supported.
 Azure DevOps Server configurations that use Azure SQL Database don't support older SQL Server Reporting Services with SQL Server Analysis Services reporting features.
-Instead, you can use the Azure Analysis Services.
+Instead, you can use the Azure DevOps Analytics.